tinselcity/tinselcity.github.io/_posts/2023-2-26-Libinjection-Wasm.md

 ### Is this Useful?

 _NOPE_!  _Not really_.
-It's just a little example of porting a small C library to wasm in the browser.
-This provides no protection from injection.
-It _could_ be useful for validating strings that could be flagged as potential false positives from WAF's that use libinjection server-side.
+It's just a little example of porting a small C library to wasm for use in the browser.
+This provides no protection from injection or XSS.
+It _could_ be useful for validating strings that could be flagged as potential false positives from WAF's that use libraries like libinjection server-side.

 #### References